capactio/website/docs/tutorial/capact-installation/README.md

-# Voltron installation
+# Capact installation

-> **NOTE:** This tutorial guides you through the Voltron installation on managed, production-ready Kubernetes cluster.
+> **NOTE:** This tutorial guides you through the Capact installation on managed, production-ready Kubernetes cluster.
-> You can also install Voltron locally.
+> You can also install Capact locally.
 To learn how to do that, see the [Development cluster](../../development.md#development-cluster) section in `development.md` document.

-This tutorial shows how to set up a private Google Kubernetes Engine (GKE) cluster with full Voltron installation.
-All core Voltron components are located in [`deploy/kubernetes/charts`](../../../deploy/kubernetes/charts).
-Additionally, Voltron uses [Cert Manager](https://github.com/jetstack/cert-manager/) to generate the certificate for the Voltron Gateway domain.
+This tutorial shows how to set up a private Google Kubernetes Engine (GKE) cluster with full Capact installation.
+All core Capact components are located in [`deploy/kubernetes/charts`](../../../deploy/kubernetes/charts).
+Additionally, Capact uses [Cert Manager](https://github.com/jetstack/cert-manager/) to generate the certificate for the Capact Gateway domain.

 ![overview](assets/overview.svg)